-Note that we have not yet declared that the memory effects underlying subsystem non-Markovianity are "purely" quantum in nature, as this is a very subtle matter in general and requires separate care \cite{Giarmatzi2021,Romero2019,Milz2020,Banacki2023,Backer2024,Backer2025,Bravo2025}.
-Indeed, we have seen systematic non-monotonicities in a "classical" counterpart of the trace distance measure, as shown in Appendix-\ref{appn2}.
+Note that we have not yet declared that the memory effects underlying subsystem non-Markovianity are "purely" quantum in nature, as this is a very subtle matter in general and requires separate care, see e.g. \cite{Giarmatzi2021,Romero2019,Milz2020,Banacki2023,Backer2024,Budini2025,Backer2025,Bravo2025}.
+Indeed, in Appendix-\ref{appn4}, we see systematic non-monotonicities in a "classical" counterpart of the trace distance measure.
 It would be very interesting in future to clarify this and the more general issue of classifying and quantifying purely-quantum memories in the subsystems' dynamics.

-Several other future directions can be thought of at the moment.
-In particular, an analytical description of these dynamical aspects would be very welcome.
-The non-integrability of these models leaves few analytical pathways to describe these dynamical aspects, but it would be worthwhile to consider the approaches advocated for in e.g. \cite{Ho2019,Rozon2024} to shed light on the issue of subsystem non-Markovianity in the PXP family of models, as well as other features such as the dynamics of mixed-state entanglement (see Appendix-\ref{appn3} for an example) or the unusual behaviour of the early-time decay of survival probabilities in the PXP model and its deformations \cite{Schnee2025}.
-Lacking any analytical description, one could potentially employ supervised machine learning techniques to obtain some functional form for the quantity $T_d(\ell,t,\delta)$ for each subsystem sizes $\ell$ which might reveal additional structure.